vladimirkanchev/haystack-train-rag/README.md

 python app.py
 '''

-Thus will start the local fastapi server, call it through writing localhost:8801 and finally you can enter your question through a simple ui interface:
+This will start the local fastapi server, which you can access it through writing localhost:8001 and finally, you can enter your question through a simple user interface (UI):

 <div align="center">
   <img src="/_media/ui_fastapi_rag.jpg" width="700" height="450">